marionlo/100-days-of-code/README.md

 ### Day 44: November 17, 2018
 **Today's Progress**: Started to integrate the skills, tools and technologies that I use on the about me section of my portfolio.

+### Day 45: November 17, 2018
+**Today's Progress**: Not a lot today, I read a little bit my Javascript book and did some katas on Codewars.